Synonyms and other taxonomic changes

 in North America north of Mexico.(1)

 Similar to several other Cisthene lichen moths, particularly Thin-banded: wings slate gray with orange on thorax, basal streak on FWs, and variable PM band.
-Most importantly, the top of head (vertex) is gray (but collar and tegulae usually orange); basal streak narrow; PM orange band typically very narrow or broken into 2 or 3 spots or virtually absent.
+Most importantly, on Barnes' the top of head (vertex) is gray (but collar and tegulae usually orange); basal streak narrow; PM orange band typically very narrow or broken into 2 or 3 spots or virtually absent.
 Fairly consistently (82% of examples), the outer (distal) margin of the PM band or its outline is slightly convex; this compares to a straight or slightly concave margin of that band in Thin-banded.

 Widespread in the s. and cen.
 Rocky Mountain states from AZ and NM north through most of UT and CO, with scattered reports in ID, WY, and perhaps strays to the n.
 Great Plains in ND; ranges E to central Texas (Edwards Plateau).
 (3)